pietrodn/filter-bubble/slide.md

 # Concerns about the Filter Bubble

 ## The dangers of personalization

-The book *The Filter Bubble* by Eli Pariser [@pariser2011] mentions several risks about personalizing filters:
+The book *The Filter Bubble* by Eli Pariser [@pariser2011] describes many risks associated with it:

 * Data collection and privacy
 * Democracy